dassujan/STANDARD-THREE/st. pauls/MATHEMATICS PRACTICE SET.md

      a) 30 b) 31 c) 28 d) 29

 3. **Short Questions**:
-   - Write the number of days in each month.
+   - List the months that have 30 days.
    - Which months have 31 days?

 ### **Section 2: Time**